cwaage/cs50_labs/README.md

 ```
 ./practice_lab_1
 ```
+{% next Conditionals %}

 ### Conditionals

-Declare and assign values to two `int` variables
+Two `int` variables are declared and assigned for you.

 ```c
     int num1 = 20;
     int num2 = 30;
 ```

-In the code on the right complete the `if ... else if ... else` conditional block that tests
+Below the variable declaration complete the `if ... else if ... else` conditional block that tests
   - if num1 is greater than num2
   - else if num 2 is greater than num1
   - else // All other cases

+Compile and Run to see your output

+When your code executes correctly, try changing values of num1 and num2 to generate a different result.

 Click the button below to see example code.